 The Whippany Railway Museum Easter Bunny Train heads back out on its last run to East Hanover.
 There is another Maine Eastern FL9 on the other end of the cars.

 The Whippany Railway Museum Easter Bunny Train returns from its trip up the line.

-Whippany Railway Museum Easter Bunny train is passing the classic Whippany water tank.
+The Whippany Railway Museum Easter Bunny Train loads passengers at the Whippany station.

 A pair of 70-ton locomotives from the long-defunct Rahway Valley Railroad sit where they have been moved, across the street from the Whippany Railway Museum they now call home.